-Here at York, we interview all promising undergraduate Physics applicants before making an offer.
-We'll invite you to our campus for a visit day, including an interview, so you can experience what York offers first-hand and find out if it's right for you.
+We interview all promising undergraduate Engineering applicants.
+We'll invite you to our campus for your interview so you can experience what York offers first-hand and find out if it's right for you.
 The interview is also a great chance for you to show off your skills to us.

 What should I expect?